YaleBioImaging/yrt-pet/docs/source/usage/scanner.md

 An optional field can be used to mask detectors:

 - `detMask` : Path to mask file.
-The mask file stores one boolean per detector (in the same order as the LUT file): `true` if the detector is active, `false` if it is masked.
-The file is stored in RAWD format with boolean as a `dtype`.
+The mask file stores one boolean per detector (in the same order as the LUT file): `true` if the detector is acive, `false` if it is masked.
+The file is store in binary format, without header, and with one byte per detector.

 ### Example